LAION-AI/CLIP_benchmark/README.md

 Note that `--dataset_root` and `--output` can be now in the form of a template that depends on the dataset/model/language/task (for `--output`) and dataset name (for `--dataset_root`).

+Note that If the benchmark fails at some point, it is possible to resume it by skipping already evaluated models using `--skip_existing`.

 ### Pretrained models and datasets list as files